 Descriptive and Evocative Names

 Descriptive and evocative food names can evoke emotional responses.
-This product naming framework utilizes sensory-driven words that trigger taste buds and create a craving for delicious food.
+This product-naming framework uses sensory-driven words that stimulate the taste buds and create a craving for delicious food.
 Brands can build an irresistible appeal that evokes a flavor frenzy by incorporating adjectives like “decadent,” “succulent,” “zesty,” or “mouth-watering.”
 These words tap into the sensory experience of eating, making the food more appealing and memorable.
 It can be especially effective for dessert, where taste and flavor are the primary selling points.

 Storytelling and Nostalgia